Bish0pQ/CoinHiveDll/README.md

 # CoinHive DLL

+# Warning this program is deprecated and may not work anymore.

 This is a very small and simple library to implement the CoinHive miner (a JavaScript miner) into a C# program, using selenium.
 It uses a "verification script" which you can adjust to how many threads you want to use and some various other settings.
 It will check whether a specified amount of hashes is accepted by CoinHive and will then continue the program.